AP sources: NBC gets US Open as Fox gets out of contract

 An announcement was expected Monday.

 The U.S. Open, originally scheduled to be played last week, was postponed to Sept.
-17-20 at Winged Foot in New York when the COVID-19 pandemic let no golf tournaments for three months.
+17-20 at Winged Foot in New York when the COVID-19 pandemic shut down golf for three months.

-NBC televised the U.S. Open from 1995 until the USGA signed a 12-year deal with Fox Sports that began in 2015.
+NBC televised the U.S. Open from 1995 through 2014.
+That ended when the USGA signed a 12-year deal with Fox Sports worth about $1 billion that began in 2015.

+Fox broadcast its first U.S. Open from Chambers Bay south of Seattle, with Greg Norman as the lead analyst.
+He was replaced by former PGA champion and Ryder Cup captain Paul Azinger.

+One person said NBC would pay for just under half of the rights fee through the rest of the contract.

+Two other people said the deal began to take shape this month, especially with the U.S. Open being moved to September during the opening month of the NFL.

+One person said Fox was contemplating moving the U.S. Open to FS1, an idea that was rebuffed by Mike Davis, the CEO of the USGA.
+That led to deeper conversations about the contract and how it could be resolved.

-One person said Comcast-owned NBC would pick up the final seven years of the contract through 2026.
+The sources said NBC would have the final seven years of the contract through 2026.
+They did not say who would televise the early rounds of the U.S. Open.
+Under the previous contract with NBC, ESPN had the Thursday and Friday rounds.

+ESPN now has the weekday rounds of the PGA Championship starting this year, with the CBS doing the weekend.

-The change means NBC will have the U.S. Open and the British Open, along with three World Golf Championships, the Ryder Cup, the Presidents Cup and the FedEx Cup playoffs every other year.
+The deal Comcast-owned NBC, along with Golf Channel, the U.S. Open and British Open, The Players Championship, three World Golf Championships, the Ryder Cup, the Presidents Cup.
+It also will have the FedEx Cup playoffs every other year when the new media rights deal with the PGA Tour begins.

+NBC and Golf Channel also will have all the majors on the LPGA Tour and PGA Tour Champions.